harshit5995/ggrc-core/README.md

 dependencies installed from inside the container) on the host machine.

-A workaround for this is to create the corresponding directories on the host machine as a placeholder so the symlinks aren't considered broken:
+A workaround for this is to create the corresponding directories on the host a machine as a placeholder so the symlinks aren't considered broken:

 ```sh
 $ sudo mkdir -p /vagrant-dev/node_modules